helpwave/rest-api/README.md

 ## Environment

-The following environment variables can be used to customize the server:
+A `.env.example` file is provided and can be used to customize the server.
- * `PORT` - The port on which the api will listen on (default: 3000)
+Use `cp .env.example .env` first.

 ### Gin